HomeBlog

 While you can include the policy in the Employee Handbook and have all your employees sign that they've read it and give their consent, we suggest taking a step beyond.

 You can also assign a person to answer employee questions regarding timekeeping procedures and onboard any new hires.
-If employees also have doubts about the time-tracking process, it's always good to know who they can turn to.
+If employees also have doubts about the time-tracking process, knowing who they can turn to is always good.

 The most efficient way to prevent a late timesheet and other timekeeping issues in your company is by advancing your tracking practices.